-10.1.1 Restrictions on Class.
 In the program unit in which a symbolic name in Class V appears immediately following the word FUNCTION in a FUNCTION statement, that name must also be in Class II.

-Once a symbolic name is used in Class V or VI in any unit of an executable program, no other program unit 2 of that executable program may use that name to idenfity an entity of these classes other than the one originally identified.
+Once a symbolic name is used in Class V, VI, VII, or VIII in any unit of an executable program, no other program unit of that executable program may use that name to identify an entity of these classes other than the one originally identified.
+In the totality of the program units that make up an executable program, a Class VII name must be associated with a Class V or VI name.
+Class VII can only exist locally in program units.